Pioneering a New Class of Vaccines for Global Unmet Medical Needs

 OVX836 targets the nucleoprotein (NP), a highly conserved internal antigen.
 Unlike surface antigens, the NP is much less likely to mutate, alleviating the need for annual vaccination updates.
 Osivax’ oligoDOM® technology enables the transformation of the NP into a highly immunogenic antigen to trigger powerful T-cell immune responses.

 Osivax’ lead candidate has shown powerful and long-lasting systemic and local immune responses in preclinical development.
 In vivo, it has shown strong efficacy against both A and B strain flu viruses and an excellent safety profile in a GLP toxicology study.
-After successful Phase 1 and Phase 2a clinical trials, OVX836 is currently being evaluated in two clinical trials:
+After successful Phase 1 and Phase 2a clinical trials, OVX836 is currently being evaluated in a multicentric combination trial with conventional flu vaccines in Australia.

 Facts about the